SaveTheBeach.ca

 As one of the best places to swim in Toronto, we aim to keep this prime location for swimming open, accessible, and swimmable to everyone.
 This is the best way to protect the environment and ensure citizens (and wildlife) of Canada's largest city have a place to swim.

-We need a right-of-way path not less than 3 feet (91cm) wide, leading to the beach from the street, become and remain public space.
+We need a right-of-way path not less than 3 feet (91cm) wide, leading to the beach from the street, to become and remain public space.
+Access must never be blocked or gated.

 Organizations with concerns for the beach